nekoaimo/neko-ohif-xnat/README.md

 **PLEASE DO NOT ATTEMPT TO USE IN PRODUCTION AT THIS STAGE.**

-**2.0 RC-5**
+**2.0 RC-6**

-UX:

-- The default ROICollection name on export is equal to the segment/contour name if there is only one, and blank otherwise, so some human readable label is enforced to some degree.
+UI:
+- Help menus have been updated.
+- Correctly update the Contours side panel when a ROI Contour name is changed via the double-click-on-contour method.

 A full list of changes are available in the `CHANGELOG`.